 Decrease sales staff turnover

-When reps are underperforming, they often end up either leaving because they are not making enough money or let go because they are not selling enough.
-This turnover is extremely costly with recruiting and hiring costs combined with all of the deals lost and missed during the process to replace and onboard.
+When reps are underperforming, they often end up either leaving because they are not making enough money or letting go because they are not selling enough.
+This turnover is extremely costly, with recruiting and hiring costs combined with all of the deals lost and missed during the process to replace and onboard.

 Sales role-playing is difficult

-Even though there are all of the very clear benefits with sales role-play, all of us do not do it enough.
-It is difficult to add sales role-playing to our routine because it is difficult to find someone to practice with, it can in some ways be uncomfortable to practice, and it can also be intimidating.
+Even though there are all of the very clear benefits of sales role-play, all of us do not do it enough.
+It is difficult to add sales role-playing to our routine because it is difficult to find someone to practice with, it can, in some ways, be uncomfortable to practice, and it can also be intimidating.